 A work is considered original if it bears the imprint of its author's personality.
 For example, the work will be considered original if the author has created the work through his/her own skill, judgement and individual effort and has not copied from other works.
 French courts also refer to the harmonised definition of originality as "the author's own intellectual creation" since the ECJ ruling in the Infopaq case (C-5/08, 16 July 2009).
+2.3 What rights does copyright grant to the rights holder?
 The French Intellectual Property Code sets out the rights subsisting in copyright works which are the exclusive rights of the rights holder (before any licences are granted).
 They include the: